fmalina/revisions-blocl/activism/thegreatdivide.md

 We need to break up the too-big-to-fail banks; there is no evidence that these behemoths deliver societal benefits  that are commensurate with the costs they have imposed on others.
-And, if we don’t break them up, then we have to severely limit what they do.
-They can’t be allowed to do what they did in the past—gamble at others’ expenses.
+And, if we don't break them up, then we have to severely limit what they do.
+They can't be allowed to do what they did in the past—gamble at others’ expenses.

 Their lobbying efforts worked well, first to deregulate, and then to have